 Although creatine monohydrate does not need to be added to your pre-workout supplementation stack and can be taken at any time of day, it’s a really common addition – primarily due to the convenience of taking all of your supplements at once.
 Creatine monohydrate is stored as creatine phosphate in muscle cells, and there it acts as a phosphate donor necessary for phosphorylating ADP via the ATP-PC energy system.
 That basically means you have more ATP (The energy currency of the body) for use during highly intense activity, and so creatine supplementation can improve muscle strength, power output and one repetition max when compared to a placebo (1).
 Thanks to the muscular hydrating properties it has (2) you will also notice a small increase in weight along with a slightly more ‘full’ visible look.
 All together, creatine is a fantastic supplement to be using if you are trying to make strength gains, and despite rumours to the contrary these effects do not seem to vary between the genders (yes, creatine is for girls, too).

 Then there is beta alanine, the rate limiting factor in the production of carnosine for storage in muscle cells.
 Carnosine acts to buffer the hydrogen ions that build up within muscle cells during activity lasting between 60 and 240 seconds, and by doing this it can reduce ‘the burn’, leading to more work done (3).
 This makes it ideal for sportsmen/women undergoing intermittent activity such as that seen in team sports, and it’s also great for bodybuilders or strongman/woman competitors who take on heavy loads for extended set times.
-Thanks to increased time to exhaustion this one is also perfect for crossfit athletes who need all the help they can get during AMRAPS and –for time WODS.
+Thanks to increased time to exhaustion this one is also perfect for high intensity and functional training athletes who need all the help they can get during AMRAPS and –for time WODS.

 One tactic that has been popular for a long time is taking NSAIDs prior to a gym workout.
 These drugs, such as ibuprofen, act to reduce inflammation and so speed up post-training recovery.
 Unfortunately this also inhibits the very inflammatory process that is necessary for muscle growth (4)!.
 Fortunately another compound, l-Carnitine L-Tartrate seems to reduce muscle damage and so improve recovery, but it DOESN’T alter anything else (5) and that’s a huge win!